Appendix C. Importing Content ISOs into a Connected Satellite

 repodatadirectory, otherwise the synchronization fails.
 To synchronize multiple repositories, create a separate entry for each of them in the configuration file

-In the Satellite web UI, navigate to Content > Red Hat Repositories and enable the following repositories:
+- In the Satellite web UI, navigate to Content > Red Hat Repositories and enable the following repository: Red Hat Enterprise Linux 7 Server RPMs x86_64 Server.

-- Under Content > Sync Status select the repositories to be synchronized and click Synchronize Now.
+- Under Content > Sync Status select the repository to be synchronized and click Synchronize Now.

-Note that the Satellite web UI does not indicate which source is being used.
+Note that there is no indication in the Satellite web UI of which source is being used.
 In case of problems with a local source, Satellite pulls content through the network.
-To monitor the process, enter the following command on Satellite:
+To monitor the process, enter the following command in a terminal (limited to Red Hat Enterprise Linux 7 base systems):

 # journalctl -f -l SYSLOG_IDENTIFIER=pulp | grep -v worker[\-,\.]heartbeat